-It was a beautiful autumn day at the Montpelier Hunt Races on Saturday as Shannon Hill Farm’s All Out of Aces took the Montpelier Foundation Cup and Apple Equipment LLC’s Winner Massagot won the afternoon’s featured race, The Noel Laing Handicap.
+It was a beautiful autumn day at the Montpelier Hunt Races as Shannon Hill Farm’s All Out of Aces took the Montpelier Foundation Cup and Apple Equipment LLC’s Winner Massagot won the afternoon’s featured race, The Noel Laing Handicap.
 Among the many eight-race winners, female jockey Bethany Baumgardner and Gerard Galligan’s Mavourneen were awarded the Montpelier Cup.
 It was another successful steeplechase event in Virginia hunt country.

 Wine & Country Life joined in the festivities and put out our own tailgating spread at Vendor’s Village while tailgaters filled the grounds with food and drink to celebrate the day.
 Tailgaters used vintage silver, royal plaid linens and equestrian-themed serving ware to showcase their delicious foods, while also incorporating art and other décor in their perfectly arranged spreads.